Ropes Creek railway line: 1 December 1957

-Today
+21st century

 The formerly electrified line, which boasted three stations (Dunheved, Cochrane and Ropes Creek), has been truncated at the Sims Metal recycling facility on Christie Street, Dunheved, and all track and overhead wiring beyond that point has been removed.

 Other than the island platform, the only remnants of Dunheved station are the footbridge, including the steps leading to the island platform, with the remains of an electrical hut located under the stairs.
 A large hole in the platform with a few metal pulleys is the only remaining evidence that a signal box was located within the station building.

 In April 2011, the stairs were removed and the railings on the footbridge made good.
 The stairs had been the standard pattern pre-cast concrete on steel framework, and had weathered to the point where the concrete was crumbling.
 The old platform retains its former appearance and there is a park on its northern side.
 At one stage, the rail formation and yard area at the western end of Dunheved station were used by a local company for the storage of concrete pipes.

 A satellite view of the line north of Links Rd (Dunheved) on NSWRail Maps 22 April 2008 showed that urban sprawl had meant that the site of Cochrane Railway Station had disappeared under Ropes Crossing Boulevard.
 Ropes Creek railway station was under threat of extinction due to earthworks associated with the construction of local roads, and the expansion of the new suburb of Ropes Crossing was well under way.